 Genetically Modified foods, according to researchers, are becoming a real problem when it comes to fertility, causing an influx in worldwide infertility rates.
 Since the 1970’s alone, sperm counts among the world’s male population have declined as much as 40-50%, according to some studies.
 GMO foods may be just one of the reasons, warn those studying the phenomenon.

-Despite alerts being published by the world’s most renowned scientists, manufacturers continue to use these products in their products fed to both livestock and humans.
+Despite alerts being published by the world’s most renowned scientists, manufacturers continue to use GM foods in their products to feed to both livestock and humans.

 The problem has become so great that the EU has actually banned the use of GMO products throughout Europe, while the United States continues to allow them throughout our nation.
-While some of the top food manufacturers like Kellogg, Heinz, Pepsi, Coke and Kraft, have changed their recipes in Europe, no longer using GMO ingredients in their products, those same products sold in the States continue to sue these dangerous ingredients, thanks to the inaction being taken by the FDA.
+While some of the top food manufacturers like Kellogg®, Heinz®, Pepsi®, Coke® and Kraft®, have changed their recipes in Europe, no longer using GMO ingredients in their products, those same products sold in the States continue to use these dangerous ingredients, thanks to the lack of action being taken by the FDA.

 So, why do genetically modified foods present such a danger for animal and human fertility?
-According to a report published last spring by the American Academy of Environmental Medicine (AAEM), “there is more than a casual association between GM foods and adverse health effects.”
-These findings have caused the AAEM to encourage all physicians to “educate their patients, the medical community and the public top avoid all genetically modified foods.”
+According to a report published last spring by the American Academy of Environmental Medicine (AAEM), “There is more than a casual association between GM foods and adverse health effects.”
+These findings have caused the AAEM to encourage all physicians to “…educate their patients, the medical community and the public to avoid all genetically modified foods.”

 Risks Most Associated with GMO Foods

 The Austrian Health Ministers reported in 2008, that their own research indicated that fertility rates have suffered dramatically due to GMO exposure, as has the health of the human immune system.
 Those who regularly ingest GMO foods are more likely to be sick, age faster and have a harder time getting (and staying) pregnant.